ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ## Summary

 - Git Branches allow you to independently work on different features of a project via differing revision histories of a repository.
 - A useful workflow is to create a new branch locally, switch to it and set up a remote branch.
 During your revision, push to your upstream branch and pull from main as often as necessary.
-Then suggest your edits via a pull request and, if desired, delete your branch after the merge.
+Then suggest your edits via a Pull Request and, if desired, delete your branch after the merge.

 ### What's Next?